FSIN-ohm/Matomat-Documentation/docs/rest_api.md

-    "sender":<user id of the sender as long>, "receiver":<user id of the receiver as long>, "amount":<amount of money transfered in cent as long>, "transaction_type":"<type of the transaction as string>
+    "sender":<user id of the sender as long>, "receiver":<user id of the receiver as long>, "amount":<amount of money transfered in cent as long>, "transaction_type":<type of the transaction as string>
 }
 ```